bihealth/bih-cluster/bih-cluster/docs/how-to/software/scientific-software.md

 If the dependencies are available as CentOS Core or EPEL packages (such as zlib), HPC IT administration can install them.
 However, otherwise you will have to install them on their own.

+!!! warning

-- **Important:** Do not perform the compilation on the login nodes but go to a compute node instead :exclamation_mark:
+    Do not perform the compilation on the login nodes but go to a compute node instead.

 ## Downloading and Extracting Software